Reby0217/AI/README.md

     • The median number of “flips” (i.e. steps) for each of these sets of 50 problems, considering only the cases when WalkSAT terminates successfully
 - Semantics of First-Order Logic

+## 4
+- Similarity Metrics in Ontologies
-### Probabilistic Context-Free Grammars
+- Probabilistic Context-Free Grammars (PCFG)
   #### PCFG
   Compute: <br/>
     • Estimates for the grammar probabilities based on silly-corpus <br/>
     • Given new grammar, compute the probability of the most likely parse for each of the following two sentences: *John plays soccer at school* and *John plays soccer*  <br/>
     • Compute the same two probabilities with the old grammar  <br/>